 Sec 57 (3) - it shall be the duty of every Water Undertaker to keep every fire hydrant on any of its water mains or other pipes in good working order and for that purpose, to replace any such hydrant when necessary.

-Sec 57 (5) - the expenses incurred by a Water Undertaker in complying with its obligations under subsections (2)-(4) shall be borne by the fire and rescue service.
+Sec 57 (5) - the expenses incurred by a Water Undertaker in complying with its obligations under subsections (2)-(4) shall be borne by the FRS.